djndl1/CSNotes/net/overview.md

 Security is enforced using SIM (Subscriber Identity Module) cards as basis for authentication and encryption.

+### 802.11 WiFi

+- AP mode and Ad-Hoc mode

+- Path diversity to overcome multipath fading

+- OFDM (Orthonogal Frequency Division Multiplexing)

+- Carrier Sense Multiple Access (CSMA): wireless transmission does not occur in the same medium coverage, unlike classic Ethernet, a party may not be able to detect that another is already using the target channel due to different signal coverage.

+- Security: WEP (Wired Equivalent Privacy) -> WPA (WiFi Protected Access) -> WPA2 -> 802.1X

 ## Social Issues

 network neutrality, DMCA, censorship, profiling, phishing, CAPTACHA, botnet